stacksjs/ts-pkgx/docs/packages/min_io_mc.md

 # mc

-> Package from pantry: min.io/mc
+> Unix like utilities for object store

 ## Package Information